will-murray/Mandlebrot/README.md

   4. renders the filled Julia set at some point which the user clicks on.

 v3 notes:
    - mandlebrot.py functionality transferred to Display.py, which implements the MandlebrotWindow ADT.
-This new ADT makes the render more adjustable
+This new ADT makes the render more size adjustable
    - MandlebrotWindow takes window size as a parameter, sets the width and height of GraphWin ADT
-   - MandlebrotWindow takes span as a parameter, span sets the render distance from origon ex. span = 2 -> render all c in Complex such that c.real in [-2,2] and c.img in [-2,-2].
+   - MandlebrotWindow takes span as a parameter, span sets the render distance from origon ex. span = 2 -> render all c in Complex such that c.real in [-2,2] and c.img in [2,-2].
    - Julia set is now colored, return type for ComplexSeq.in_julia_set changed from bool to (bool, color)